 For the most part, last week’s great redistricting earthquake threw a number of lawmakers into the same state legislative districts.
 But rather than spurring primary fights, at least some incumbents are making plans to move.

 Similar situations happened across the state and region with House races.
-For instance, state Rep. Scott Sifton (D-Affton) announced he would run in the new 93rd District as opposed to facing Rep. Genise Montecillo (D-Affton).
-And other analogous examples occurred in other parts of St. Louis.
+For instance, state Rep. Scott Sifton (D-Affton) And other analogous examples occurred in other parts of St. Louis.

 As House Majority Leader Tim Jones (R-Eureka), noted in the St. Louis Beacon article I co-wrote with Jo Mannies, it may be easy to resolve conflicts in urban and suburban areas throughout the state.
 That’s because districts are fairly close to each other, and state statutes allow candidates time before they have to move.

 But it hasn’t been as clean and tidy in other parts of the state.
 The Washington Missourian reported some uncertainty about the future of Franklin County’s House delegation.
 That’s especially the case since Reps.
 Dave Hinson (R-St. Clair) and Dave Schatz (R-Sullivan), who are paired up in a new district.

 And even if incumbents avoid each other, it doesn't mean an end to primaries.
 Rudi Keller of the Columbia Daily Tribune detailed how redistricting may cause a domino effect resulting in crowded primaries across Boone County.